ksenmel/v-factscore/README.md

-# factscore
+# v-factscore
-Evaluates LLM outputs by decomposing the responses into a set of atomic facts and quantifying the percentage of supported facts over the provided database.
+Evaluates LLM outputs by extracting atomic facts, identifying key entities, and calculating the percentage of facts supported by the provided database.

-Compared to the original [FActScore](https://github.com/shmsw25/FActScore), this enhanced evaluation pipeline quantifies LLM truthfulness by:
+Compared to the original [FActScore](https://github.com/shmsw25/FActScore), this enhanced pipeline quantifies LLM truthfulness by:
 1. Extracting atomic facts from generations;
 2. Retrieving supporting entities (NER);
 3. Verifying facts with a provided knowledge source;